Rice University logo

 1985

-Rice University becomes a member of the prestigious Association of American Universities (AAU).
+Rice joins the prestigious Association of American Universities (AAU).

 1993

-The influential James A. Baker III Institute for Public Policy is created.
+The James A. Baker III Institute for Public Policy is established.

 2003

-The Rice Owls baseball team secures the university's first national championship in a team sport.
+The Rice Owls baseball team wins the university's first national championship.

 2008

-President David Leebron launches the "Vision for the Second Century" plan to enhance research and programs.
+President David Leebron launches the "Vision for the Second Century" plan to expand research and collaboration.

 2018